lgfoltz/assign2git/README.md

 This is a comment on the newbranch

-This is a comment on the testbranch.
+This is a comment on the testbranch..